Chronic Wasting Disease (CWD) In Maryland

 What is CWD?

-Chronic Wasting Disease (CWD) is a fatal neurological disease of deer, moose and elk, including white-tailed deer and mule deer.
+Chronic Wasting Disease (CWD) is a fatal neurological disease affecting members of the deer family including white-tailed deer, mule deer, moose, elk, reindeer, and red deer.
 The disease causes degeneration of the brain and eventual death.
 In the early stages of the disease, an infected animal may not show any signs that it is sick.
 As the disease progresses, animals will show signs of weight loss, generally accompanied by behavioral changes.
 In later stages, affected animals may show emaciation, excessive drooling, increased drinking and urination, listlessness, stumbling, trembling, loss of fear of humans and nervousness.

 CWD is not caused by a bacteria or virus.
 It is classified as a prion disease.
-A prion is an altered protein that causes other normal proteins to change and cause sponge-like holes in the brain.
-CWD is related to, but different from, scrapie in sheep, Bovine Spongiform Encephalopathy (BSE or mad cow disease) in cattle and Creutzfelt-Jacob Disease (CJD) in humans.
+A prion is an altered protein that causes other normal proteins to change, resulting in sponge-like holes in the brain.
+CWD is related to, but different from, scrapie in sheep, Bovine Spongiform Encephalopathy (BSE or mad cow disease) in cattle, and Creutzfelt-Jacob Disease (CJD) in humans.
 These diseases also attack the brain and cause deterioration and eventual death.
-CWD was first identified in the 1960s in a Colorado research facility and since that time has been found in multiple states and Canadian provinces.
+CWD was first identified in the 1960s in a Colorado research facility but has since been found in many states and Canadian provinces, Norway, Sweden, Finland, and South Korea.
 It is unknown whether sika deer are susceptible to CWD.

-CWD appears to be passed between animals via saliva and possibly feces and urine.
-Animals can also become infected through direct contact with an environment (i.e., soils) that is contaminated with the prions.
-At this time it is unclear whether transmission between females and their fetuses (maternal transmission) can occur.
-CWD may be transmitted more readily within overpopulated herds and at feeding stations where direct physical contact among individuals is more likely.
+CWD appears to be passed between animals via saliva, urine, and semen.
+Animals can also become infected through direct contact with an environment (i.e., soils or vegetation) that is contaminated with the prions.
+At this time, it is unclear whether transmission between females and their fetuses (maternal transmission) can occur.
+CWD may be transmitted more readily within overpopulated herds and at feeding stations where direct physical contact among individuals and contaminated environments is more likely.
 There is currently no evidence that CWD is transmissible to humans.
 Public health officials recommend that human exposure to CWD be avoided and recommend not consuming venison from infected deer.
 There are basic precautions, outlined below, that hunters should take to minimize any risk associated with CWD.

 Status of CWD in Maryland

-The Department of Natural Resources has tested 11,592 deer for CWD since 1999.
-The disease was detected for the first time in Maryland from a deer taken by a hunter in November 2010.
-To date, 133 infected deer have been documented in the state.
+The Department of Natural Resources has tested 13,314 deer through random CWD surveillance since 2002.
+Sick deer displaying neurological symptoms were tested for CWD from 1999-2001.
+The disease was detected for the first time in Maryland from a deer taken by a hunter in November 2010, in Allegany County.
+To date, 171 infected deer have been documented in the state.

-In Allegany County, sixty-six of the deer originated in Harvest Management Unit 233, including three on Billmeyer Wildlife Management Area, twenty-two on Green Ridge State Forest, and one on Sideling Hill Wildlife Management Area.
-Twenty-two positive deer have been detected in Allegany County Harvest Management Unit 231 near Cumberland, and eight have been detected in Harvest Management Unit 232, including one on Warrior Mountain Wildlife Management Area.
+In Allegany County, seventy-eight positive deer have been detected in Harvest Management Unit 233, including three on Billmeyer Wildlife Management Area, twenty-seven on Green Ridge State Forest, and one on Sideling Hill Wildlife Management Area.
+Thirty-one positive deer have been detected in Allegany County Harvest Management Unit 231 near Cumberland.
+Nine positive deer have been detected in Harvest Management Unit 232, including one on Warrior Mountain Wildlife Management Area.

-In Washington County, twenty-two positive deer have been detected in Harvest Management Unit 250, including three on Woodmont Natural Resources Management Area and one on Sideling Hill Wildlife Management Area.
-Ten positive deer have been found in Washington County Harvest Management Unit 251, including one on Indian Springs Wildlife Management Area.
-Five have been found in Harvest Management Unit 252.
+In Washington County, twenty-five positive deer have been detected in Harvest Management Unit 250, including three on Woodmont Natural Resources Management Area and one on Sideling Hill Wildlife Management Area.
+Seventeen positive deer have been found in Washington County Harvest Management Unit 251, including two on Indian Springs Wildlife Management Area.
+Seven positive deer have been detected in Harvest Management Unit 252 (Washington County, Region B).

 * White-tailed deer harvested on public lands are included in the appropriate private land HMU code.